gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - transformed prior organization can act not only as a source of potential future states, but as a constraint that delays or regulates when transitions occur
 - coherence can also preserve structural integrity by withholding transition when bounded input is absent
 - selection can be boundary-conditioned not only by accumulated pressure, but also by admissibility of input
+- coherence can preserve structural integrity by withholding transition when admissible upstream input is absent

 This suggests the following working formulation: